Wafflol/Obsidian/Ling 101/Lecture 5.md

-a posteriori -  creating a language from known sources a priori - create language from nothing
+a posteriori -  creating a language from known sources a priori - create language from nothing1